This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Add all the remaining ingredients to the bowl (yes all!) and mix to incorporate with the PADDLE attachment.
-I find the paddle is more efficient incorporating that the hook in most home stand mixers.
-Once the ingredients are mixed and the flour has been hydrated, switch to the hook attachment and mix on medium until a smooth dough forms.
-Use the window pane test to tell if the dough is ready to proof.
+• Once the ingredients are mixed and the flour has been hydrated, switch to the dough hook attachment and mix on medium speed until a smooth dough forms.
+It will not stick to the sides of the bowl.
+Use the window pane test to tell if the dough is ready to add the butter.

-• Place the dough in a lightly oiled bowl, cover with plastic wrap and then place in a warm spot.
+• Remove the dough from the stand mixer using a stiff silicone spatula or a bowl scraper, and place it in a lightly oiled bowl.
+Cover with plastic wrap and then place in a warm spot.
 Allow to proof 30 minutes.
 Give the dough one set of folds.

 Bulk Proof:

-• Turn the dough out onto a lightly (I mean lightly!) floured surface.
+• Turn the dough out onto a lightly floured surface.
+Divide the dough in half.
 Fold each of the four sides towards you into the center, turning the dough after each fold.
 This will create a little packet.
-Flip the dough so the seam in on the counter.
+Flip the dough so the seam is on the counter.
 Shape it into a round by using both hands to pull the dough towards you.
-Once you have a round ball with a smooth top, allow it to sit and bench rest for 15 minutes.
+Once you have a round ball with a smooth top, cover to keep the top from drying out and allow it to sit and bench rest for 15 minutes.

 Final Shape:

-• Place each log into the sprayed pan seam-side down.
+• Spray with non-stick spray or butter a 9×5 inch loaf pan.
+Place the log into the sprayed pan seam-side down.
 Cover with plastic wrap and place once more in your warm spot.

 • Allow to proof until the dough just starts to reach the top of the pan.
-When that happens preheat your oven to 350°F. As soon as it is preheated bake for 35-40 minutes or until the internal temperature reads 185°F.
+When that happens, preheat your oven to 350°F. Brush the top of the dough with a well beaten egg for a golden brown finish, being careful not to let it drip down the sides.
+As soon as it is preheated, bake for 35-40 minutes or until the internal temperature reads 185°F using an instant read thermometer.

-• Allow to cool 5 minutes in the pan then remove to a rack to cool completely.
-If they sit in the pan too long, they will steam and the sides and bottom will get soggy!
+• Allow to cool 5 minutes in the pan then remove to a wire rack to cool completely.

 Video